Food Preservation for Urban Preppers: Can, Dehydrate, and Ferment in Small Spaces

 Compact vertical design fits small kitchens.
 Includes starter bag roll and pre-cut bags.
 Compatible with mason jar attachments (sold separately) for dry goods storage. ~$60 price point.

-Pro Tips for Apartment Preppers
+Pro Tips for Urban Preppers

 Portion before sealing — seal meals individually, not bulk.
 A bag of "chili for two" beats a 5-pound block of frozen meat you have to thaw entirely.